 - Size: make sure to measure the height of the room of the tree is going to be based in before you buy, and factor in the size of the tree stand to make sure it fits!

-- Fire safety: If you are opting for a real Christmas tree, make sure it will not be placed near a heat source, such as a fireplace or heat vent.
-Be careful not to drop or flick cigarette ashes near the tree.
-If you are using fairy lights, make sure to switch them off when not in use and avoid placing anything near them that burns easily, such as paper.
+- Fire safety: if you choose a real Christmas tree, keep it away from direct contact with a heat source, such as a fireplace or heat vent.
+If you are using fairy lights, make sure to switch them off when you are not at home or buy lights with a timer so they are off when you are asleep.

 Alice works in the Primrose copywriting team.
 She spends her days here writing gardening product descriptions and cracking blog posts.